rackerlabs/docs-cloud-databases/apidocs/rst/devguide/api-operations/post-create-user-version-accountid-instances-instanceid-users.rst

 This operation asynchronously provisions a new user for the specified database instance based on the configuration defined in the request object.
 Once the request is validated and progress has started on the provisioning process, a 202 Accepted response object is returned.

-Writer: please add the following note back into the doc once the List User Details call is added back into the API: Using the identifier, the caller can check on the progress of the operation by performing a GET on users/name (for more details on this operation see the "List User Details" section of this document).If the corresponding request cannot be fulfilled due to insufficient or invalid data, an HTTP 400 "Bad Request" error response is returned with information regarding the nature of the failure.
+If the corresponding request cannot be fulfilled due to insufficient or invalid data, an HTTP 400 "Bad Request" error response is returned with information regarding the nature of the failure.
 Failures in the validation process are non-recoverable and require the caller to correct the cause of the failure and POST the request again.

 The following table lists the required and optional attributes for Create User.
 Refer to the request examples for the required json format: